How to Unlock Creativity

-The Benefits of Meditation for Creativity & Innovation
+The Evidence-Based Guide to Meditation for Innovation

-But how do you cultivate a state of mind that fosters this level of cognitive agility?
 The answer lies in meditation, not as a mystical art, but as a strategic tool for mental training.
+It is a proven method for enhancing the higher-order cognitive functions that form the foundation of creative thinking.

-The Science of a Creative Mind
+The Science of a Creative Mind: A Two-Part System

 -